 AI Guard Quickstart

-This guide walks you through the steps to quickly set up and start using AI Guard, Pangea's service for protecting your AI applications.
+This guide walks you through the steps to quickly set up and start using AI Guard.
 You'll learn how to sign up for a free Pangea account, enable the AI Guard service, and integrate it into your application.
+The guide also includes examples of how to detect and eliminate risks in user interactions with your AI app.

 Get a free Pangea account and enable the AI Guard service